invince/YAET/README.md

 - The workflow triggers automatically on any tag push matching `v*`.

 **What it does:**
+1. Runs the full e2e suite first (release is blocked on green e2e).
-1. Triggers parallel builds on Windows and Linux (Ubuntu) runners.
+2. Triggers parallel builds on Windows, Linux (x64 + ARM64), and macOS runners.
-2. Compiles the Angular frontend.
+3. Compiles the Angular frontend.
-3. Builds the Electron installers (`.exe`, `.AppImage`, `.deb`).
+4. Builds the Electron installers (`.exe`, `.AppImage`, `.deb`, `.dmg`/`.zip`).
-4. Creates/Updates a GitHub Release and uploads all artifacts.
+5. Creates/Updates a GitHub Release and uploads all artifacts.

 **Released packages:** https://github.com/invince/YAET-RELEASE